khulnasoft/gpt-computer-agent/README.md

 ### API | NEW

-Now you can use your GPT Computer Assistant remotely!
+Now you can use your GPT Computer Agent remotely!
 GUI still active, for this there is few steps:

 ```console
 pip3 install 'gpt-computer-agent[base]'